Gambling Relapse: What to Do in the First 24 Hours

 Our counselors are available 24/7 to provide support

-Understanding Gambling Relapse
+Responding to a Gambling Relapse

-Why the First 24 Hours Matter
+The Importance of the First 24 Hours

 • Reach Out for Support: Contact someone you trust, such as a friend, family member, or a support group member.
 Sharing your experience can help you process your feelings and gain valuable insights.